aabdikul/fencing_club/README.md

 They can view coaches and filter by years of experience or region.
 This will help narrow down a student's options for lessons.

 Once a user decides on a coach, they can choose to schedule a lesson by selecting a month, date, year, and time.
-Lessons are available in 30 minute incredments.
+Lessons are available in 1 hour incredments.
 Once it's time for their lesson, students can select the lesson, view it, and elect to take the lesson.
+Students can also cancel lessons.

 Enjoy using the Fencing Club application!